Angelo State Rams basketball

-The Angelo State University men's basketball team represents Angelo State University in USA NCAA Division II college basketball.
-They play in the Lone Star Conference.
+The Angelo State Rams basketball team represents Angelo State University in men's college basketball.
+They compete at the NCAA Division II level and are members of the Lone Star Conference.
 The Rams play home games at Stephens Arena, a 6,500-capacity arena in San Angelo, Texas, on the campus of Angelo State University.
 Vinay Patel is the current coach.